didibr/game3d/README.md

  | const WebPort= 8080;
  ```

-Browser Side configuration if use HTTPS ou HTTP for secure sockets
+Browser Side configuration if use HTTPS or HTTP for secure sockets
 in '/client/index.js' line 3
 ```js
  | websock_secure : true